piotrsobecki/economical_impact_pri/docs/nace.markdown

 permalink: /nace/
 full-width: true
 classes: wide
+order: 3

 ---

-This site presents index of NACE categories included in analyses and their mapping to IPC3 Patent classification.
+This site presents the index of NACE categories included in analyses and their mapping to IPC3 Patent classification.

 ## List NACE Categories

 {% include nace_index.html %}

-## NACE IPC Concordance table

-{% include nace_ipc_heatmap.html %}